samnzay/Kubernetes-for-DevOps/Memo.md

 - Service is a `Static` or `permanent IP address` that can be attached to each Pod.

+ ->**Note**:
+- A Service is also a `Loadbalancer`.
+This means that it catch the requests and forward t it to the least busy pod.

-- Eg: `MyApp` and `MyDatabase`pods, each will have its own service.
+- Eg: `my-app` and `my-database`pods, each will have its own service.

 - `Good News Here!`.
 Lifecycle of Pod and Service are not connected!
 Even if the Pod dies, the Service and its IP will stay.
 You do not have to change that endpoint anymore!

 - Pods now are able to Communicate each other through `Service`.

 ### Ingress